ehthiede/packaging_demo/README.rst

     :alt: Testing Status
     :target: https://github.com/ehthiede/packaging_demo/actions

+Example codebase demonstrating the components in setting up a python package.
+The final package is in the main branch, different steps of the packaging procedure are enumerated in the various branchs.

-Code for performing weighted backprojection in one dimension.
+Our example code is a code that  performs weighted backprojection in one dimension.

 Installation
 ============